home-assistant/probot-home-assistant/src/plugins/IssueLinks/README.md

 # Issue Links

-Repository: Core
+* Repository: core
+* Context: issue

+## Purpose

-Add links in a comment to Issues based on the integration label that is applied.
+Add links in a comment to issues based on the integration label that is applied.